Plantius/Calculator/README.md

 # Calculator

-A calculator build using a text parser, which builds an abstract syntax tree, and simplifies it.
+A calculator build using a text parser, which builds a binary tree and simplifies it to get the result.

 ## Description